 Because of the pressures of leadership, leaders have always had a hard time being ‘off.’
 There’s always more to be done.

-But smartphones and the proliferation of inboxes on every single social platform, and ‘advances’ like Slack, email, text messaging and plain old voicemail means a leader is never really off.
+But smartphones and the proliferation of inboxes on every single social platform, and ‘advances’ like Slack, email, text messaging, and plain old voicemail means a leader is never really off.

-You used to go to work, now, thanks to technology, work goes to you…and never leaves you.
+You used to go to work, but now, thanks to technology, work goes to you…and never leaves you.

 It might be easy to think you’re just taking 5 minutes out of your family’s Disney+ movie night, but every interaction takes its toll.

 I have friends in medicine who are on call all the time.
-They tell me they never sleep the same knowing they could be called.
+They tell me they never sleep the same, knowing they could be called.
 Even if they happen to make it through the night without a call, they still don’t wake up as rested.

 These days, that’s pretty much all of us.You used to go to work, now, thanks to technology, work goes to you...and never leaves you.
 Click To Tweet

 In the same way work follows you everywhere you go via your pocket or purse, your life now follows you to work.